Monkey Mia is world-renowned for its friendly dolphins which visit its shores almost daily.

 Monkey Mia Reserve is located on the eastern shore of the Peron Peninsula, 23km from the town of Denham, in the UNESCO Shark Bay World Heritage Area.

 You can drive or fly!
-Monkey Mia is 847km north of Perth, or just under 9 hours' drive.
+Monkey Mia is 847km north of Perth, or just under 9 hours' drive along the Coral Coast Highway.

 Alternatively, Regional Express Airlines fly between Perth and Shark Bay Airport.
 It is a 15 minute drive from the Airport to Monkey Mia.